openfisca/openfisca-doc/source/index.md

 * [Build a new tax and benefit system](coding-the-legislation/bootstrapping_a_new_country_package.md) if it doesn’t exist already.
 * [Contribute](contribute/index.md) to an existing system by adding or improving elements of the legislation.

-With many helpful OpenFisca tools, you can turn legal code into OpenFisca code which is a subset of the Python programming language:
+Then, you will make legal code executable by writing it in the OpenFisca [DSL](https://en.wikipedia.org/wiki/Domain-specific_language), which is a subset of the Python programming language with dedicated functions and tools specifically targeted at modelling rules:

 * First, identify some legislation that can be expressed as an arithmetic operation.
 * Then, translate them into [formulas, variables, parameters, etc.](coding-the-legislation/index.md)